 The Medical Center is named as a party in legal proceedings and investigations that occur in the normal course of the Medical Center's operations.
 Although the ultimate outcome of the legal proceedings and investigations is unknown, the Medical Center is vigorously defending its position in each case.
-However, the Medical Center recorded litigation liability arising from both the ordinary course of business and claims alleging malpractice amounting to \$1,692,433 and 1,629,343, as of September 30, 2021 and 2020, respectively and have reflected these amounts in the long term liabilities in the statements of net position.
+However, the Medical Center recorded litigation liability arising from both the ordinary course of business and claims alleging malpractice amounting to \$5,908,413 and 1,692,433, as of September 30, 2022 and 2021, respectively and has reflected these amounts in long term liabilities in the statements of net position.